 Many states also offer specialized alternative teacher certification pathways for career and technical education teachers.
 In some states, this allows educators to enter the career tech field with only an associate’s degree or a high school diploma, along with at least five years of relevant work experience.
 Most states require a period of student teaching or other supervised teaching experience in order to qualify for a teaching certificate, which is required in public K-12 schools.
 In some career tech subjects, like accounting, a master’s degree in the subject to be taught may be preferred by some schools.
 Earning a graduate degree can also help vocational teachers qualify for teaching positions in colleges and/or universities.

 Vocational Teacher Salary and Job Outlook

-The Bureau of Labor Statistics reports that in 2018, career and technical education teachers in middle schools had a median annual wage of $59,230, in high schools a median annual wage of $60,250, and in postsecondary settings a median annual wage of $53,120.1 Salaries for vocational teachers are affected by many factors including location, educational attainment, subjects taught, and job experience.
-Job growth for vocational teachers is expected to be around -1% through 2028, which is slower than average for all occupations.1 This limited growth is due in part to a refocus on more traditional core subjects such as English and math due to federal testing requirements that impact school funding.
-However, as the need increases for workers with technical skills, there will be a higher demand for vocational teachers.1
+Salaries for vocational teachers are affected by many factors including location, educational attainment, subjects taught, and job experience.
+The Bureau of Labor Statistics (BLS) reports that as of 2022, career and technical education teachers in middle schools had a median annual wage of $62,630, in high schools a median annual wage of $62,500, and in postsecondary settings a median annual wage of $59,840.1-3 Job growth for vocational teachers is expected to be around 2% through 2031, which is slower than average for all occupations.4 This limited growth is due in part to a refocus on more traditional core subjects such as English and math due to federal testing requirements that impact school funding.
+However, as the need increases for workers with technical skills, there may be higher demand for vocational teachers.4

 - President, Alabama Association of Agricultural Education, Kelly Pritchett Mullins